 About the School of Art & Design

-The interdisciplinary curriculum includes traditional and online courses that are rigorous and relevant.
-Class sizes are small so each student receives thorough instruction and personal attention.
-Art & Design faculty, celebrated for their individual accomplishments, are committed to teaching excellence.
-Equipped with skills, sensitivity, and sensibility, Our graduates are poised to become artists, entrepreneurs, educators, and citizens.
+Our interdisciplinary curriculum includes traditional and online courses that are rigorous and relevant, with small class sizes to support the development of each student’s creative voice.
+Art & Design faculty, celebrated for their individual accomplishments, are committed to teaching excellence and maintaining high standards in an engaging, supportive environment.

 Together, the School of Art & Design with the School of Music, School of Theatre, School of Journalism and Mass Communications, and the College of Arts and Media, play an integral role on campus and in the community.